Ecuador presidential candidate Fernando Villavicencio assassinated at campaign event – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-Journalist David Shortell in Mexico City, CNNE’s Gerardo Lemos in London, CNN’s Stefano Pozzebon, Kiarinna Parisi, Duarte Mendonca and Alex Stambaugh contributed reporting.
+CNNE’s Gerardo Lemos in London, CNN’s Stefano Pozzebon, Kiarinna Parisi, Duarte Mendonca, Richard Roth, Nikki Carvajal, Priscilla Alvarez and Alex Stambaugh contributed reporting.